 Entry requirements for a finance degree will depend on the level of education.
 To enter an undergraduate program, you will simply need to demonstrate your ability to deal with numbers through high school and A-level qualifications and extracurricular activities in STEM (Science, Technology, Engineering, Mathematics) and FAME (Finance, Accounting, Management, Economics).
 To enter a postgraduate program, you have to complete an undergraduate program in the same field and gain relevant work experience.

 There are quite a few areas you can specialize in on your journey to a finance degree, and they are taught at undergraduate and postgraduate levels.
 Here are some of them:

 What can you do with a finance degree?

 A degree in finance offers one opportunity to pursue various careers in the business world.
-Some of the most prominent careers a finance major can pursue include:
+A finance major helps you pursue various careers, starting from managerial to more advanced roles: